TEDxCornell/temp-site/design-plan/design-journey.md

 **Interviewee 1:**

 Monica Lee is a second-year student at Cornell; she is a transfer from Boston College.
-She is part of TEDxCornell.

 1. Please tell me a bit about yourself.